PhantomBot/nightly-build/README.md

 Two build files are present.
 One of which is built with Oracle Java and the other with OpenJDK.
 Review the name of the nightly-build file to determine which is built with OpenJDK.

 # Notice
 Use this nightly build at your own risk!
 The master branch is not always fully tested.
 There may be new features added which may cause problems with your PhantomBot environment.
-It is not wise to just copy off scripts without the new core and possibly the library directories.
+Do not take parts of the nightly build and install into an earlier version of PhantomBot unless told to by a developer.
+The PhantomBot core, scripts and web modules are all tightly related.

 # Support
 No support will be provided for the nightly build.
 Please report bugs, but, we will not answer questions regarding how to setup, install, or configure new features.
 Typically instructions for new features will be included on the Nightly Build page for items that we would like folks to test when they are ready to be tested.